 Technology might be an ultimately uncontrollable manifestation of man’s ego and hubris, if Westworld, Jurassic Park, and Michael Crichton’s weird vendetta against theme parks taught me anything.
 Alternatively, robots may do all of our jobs, freeing us to live utopian lives of total Maslowian self-actualization in a future of fully automated luxury communism.
 On the third hand, Americans spend about as much time on housework now as they did a century ago, despite advancements in vacuum sucking and vegetable slicing technology.

-Ultimately those concerns are secondary to his chief complaint: that automation has deleterious cognitive consequences, dumbing us down by making the world less challenging, placing all humanity in that eponymous mental glass cage, making us dumber because the world no longer challenges us.
-I’ll summarize his argument, then explain why a bad understanding of how the brain works underlies his misplaced concern.
+But these concerns are secondary to Carr’s primary focus: automation has deleterious cognitive consequences, dumbing us down by making the world less challenging, placing all humanity in that eponymous mental glass cage.
+I’ll summarize his argument, then explain why it’s based on a bad understanding of how the brain works.

 • • •

 As autopilot handles more and more of commercial flights, pilots have less and less to do.
 Consequently, they become “deskilled” at manual flight: studies in flight simulators show that a pilot’s manual-flight performance in emergencies is directly correlated with how recently they’d manually flown a plane.
 That’s not surprising, since virtually all skills atrophy with disuse.
 But it’s emblematic of two things that make automation a challenge: a) changes in skills and abilities extend beyond what gets automated, and b) we’re not good at predicting those consequences.